hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 Given Participant's persistent EC PrivateKey, `t` number of validated messages (t=threshold), and the list of all validated `TssMessage`s, each participant will decrypt all `Mₛ` to generate an aggregated value `xₛ` that will become a  `ProprietaryShare(sidₛ, xₛ)` for each `ShareId`: `sidₛ` owned by the participant.

+**Note:** All participants must choose the same set of valid `TssMessages`, in addition to the requirement of having a threshold humber of valid messages.

 ![img_8.png](img_8.png)